Jatin–Lalit: Awards and recognition

-Their soundtrack of Dilwale Dulhaniya Le Jayenge was judged the top Hindi soundtrack of all time by on-line voters on the BBC Asian Network.
-The number two and three positions also went to Jatin–Lalit for their compositions from Kabhi Khushi Kabhie Gham... and Kuch Kuch Hota Hai.
+Their soundtrack of Dilwale Dulhaniya Le Jayenge was ajudged as the top Hindi soundtrack of all time by on-line voters on the BBC Asian Network.
+The second and third positions also went to Jatin–Lalit for their compositions from Kabhi Khushi Kabhie Gham and Kuch Kuch Hota Hai respectively.

-Dilwale Dulhania Le Jayenge has been rated the 6th best soundtrack ever by Planet Bollywood on their "100 Greatest Bollywood Soundtracks".
-Other soundtracks included in the list are Kabhi Khushi Kabhie Gham...
-(64), Kuch Kuch Hota Hai (69) and Khamoshi: The Musical (97).
+Dilwale Dulhania Le Jayenge has also been rated the 6th best soundtrack ever by Planet Bollywood on their "100 Greatest Bollywood Soundtracks".
+Other soundtracks included in the list are Kabhi Khushi Kabhie Gham (64), Kuch Kuch Hota Hai (69) and Khamoshi: The Musical (97).

 Collaboration with singers

 Jatin–Lalit is most remembered for their collaboration with Alka Yagnik.
-They composed 136 songs for her and this pair has become one of the most sought-after singer-composer duos in music history alongside Asha Bhosle–R. D. Burman, Asha Bhosle–O. P. Nayyar, Asha Bhosle–Bappi Lahiri, Lata Mangeshkar–Laxmikant-Pyarelal, Lata Mangeshkar–R. D. Burman, Lata Mangeshkar–Shankar–Jaikishan, Lata Mangeshkar–Madan Mohan, Lata Mangeshkar–S. D. Burman, Lata Mangeshkar–Salil Chowdhury, Lata Mangeshkar–Khayyam etc. Among males, Jatin–Lalit's most favourite were Kumar Sanu and Udit Narayan.
-They equally propelled their career with hit after hit.
-Both singers sang over 100 songs for them.
+They composed 136 songs for her and this team has become one of the most sought-after singer-composer duos in music history alongside Asha Bhosle–R. D. Burman, Asha Bhosle–O. P. Nayyar, Asha Bhosle–Bappi Lahiri, Lata Mangeshkar–Laxmikant-Pyarelal, Lata Mangeshkar–R. D. Burman, Lata Mangeshkar–Shankar–Jaikishan, Lata Mangeshkar–Madan Mohan, Lata Mangeshkar–S. D. Burman, Lata Mangeshkar–Salil Chowdhury, Lata Mangeshkar–Khayyam etc. Among males, Jatin–Lalit's most favourite were Kumar Sanu and Udit Narayan.
+They equally propelled their career with hit after hit, with both singers singing over 100 songs each for them.